The memory cards the Nikon D100 can use are limited based on the camera's firmware. A 2GB CompactFlash card is the maximum capacity card you can use.

 Best CF Cards

 In addition to the Compact Flash memory cards listed below, be on the lookout for used cards.
-A used card may be able to save you a bit of money.
+A used memory card may be able to save you a bit of money.

 Verbatim 2GB CompactFlash Card